nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Wingman User Guide
 Wingman is a resource management tool designed for airline managers that allows for efficient management of crew, flights, locations, pilots, and planes via command lines.
-The functionalities include adding, deleting, checking, or associating these flight-related resources.
-The program is highly optimized for fast typers, while having a intuitive graphical interface for managers to monitor the status of flight-related resources.
+The functionalities include adding, deleting, checking, or associating these airline-related resources.
+The program is highly optimized for fast typers, while having an intuitive graphical interface for managers to monitor the status of airline-related resources.

 In this flight, we will guide you on how to use Wingman to efficiently manage the various aspects of airline operations, such as flight scheduling and management of crew, pilot, plane and location.